GA4 Essentials: How to Set Up Conversions in GA4 [Updated]

 What are the new limitations to event tracking?

-Along with the events Google adds to your account, analytics users can add up to 500 custom events and 30 conversions.
+Along with the events Google adds to your account, analytics users can add as many custom events as they want and up to 30 conversions.

 One thing to note about Google’s new autonomous event tracking, they don’t give users insight into how each custom event is set up.
 They give you a name for an event which can help you determine what website action drove an event.
 For this reason, we still set up our own custom events to ensure we are tracking the website engagement metrics that are most relevant to our clients.